Course

 1. Learning from experience is a characteristic of exemplary practitioners.
 Practicum settings create opportunities for students to refine their skills of reflection and adaptation in response to their practice experience.

-2. Learning in a practicum setting provides opportunities to examine assumptions and to explore creative modes of inquiry that is not available in classroom settings.
+2. Learning in a practicum setting provides opportunities to examine assumptions and explore creative modes of inquiry that are not available in classroom settings.

 3. Field settings provide opportunities to synthesize personal and classroom experiences and create openings for new learning.
 Learners gain both insight and practice knowledge from field experiences.